anthrax3/InfosecLabs/README.md

 If you would like to build your own lab and have questions you can  join us on irc(See IRC channel section)

 ### How do I connect to the public lab?
 I’m currently in the process of rebuilding the labs to enable much more public participation.
-I’m merging the public and private labs to be one giant playground with ties into the cloud as well.
+I’m merging the public and private labs to be one giant playground with ties into the cloud.
 Stay tuned, there are a lot of exciting changes coming soon!
 I’ll tweet out when the lab is ready and update this page.

 ### Twitter:
 If you have any questions about the lab please tweet to [@infoseclabs](https://twitter.com/Infoseclabs) or just tweet with #infoseclabs and one of the lab admins will respond